hm-lang/core/proposals/README.md

     # which is shared.
     # we define a default for this function but you could change its definition in a constructor.
     # NOTE: instance functions can use `Me`/`My`/`I` as necessary.
+    #       even though we could use the notation `::instance_function()` here,
+    #       we prefer to keep that for methods, to make it more clear that
+    #       this is different in principle.
     instance_function(Me): null
         print("hello ${My X}!")